• Skip to primary navigation

 • Use scissors to roughly cut up the broccoli rabe.
 Set aside.

-• Bring large pot of salted water to a rolling boil.
+• Bring a large pot of salted water to a rolling boil.
 Please note that you can use the same water used to cook the broccoli rabe.
-My personnel preference is to start with a fresh pot of water.

 • While waiting for the water to boil, drizzle olive oil in a large skillet over medium heat.

-• Sauté smashed garlic for 1 to 2 minutes.
+• Sauté smashed garlic for 1 to 2 minutes or until fragrant.

 • Add the cavatelli to the salted boiling water.
 Homemade cavatelli take only a few minutes to cook.
 When they float to the top, they are done.